 Shorter days take away the golden mist mornings¹ of earlier weeks leaving only the light of Albertsons lamp posts for the mid-winter commute.
 Today I was uplifted in that half-light by a “freshly fallen, silent shroud of snow”² transforming the solitary ride into something ethereal.

-The royal hue faded quickly leaving quiet snow and dark water where summer would see flocks of colorful inflatables bearing shouts and peals of laughter downriver.
+The royal hue faded quickly leaving quiet snow and water where summer would see flocks of colorful inflatables bearing shouts and peals of laughter downriver.

 A stranger was standing at my bike when I returned from the small patch of woods I’d entered along the river bank.
 “Did you get it?” he asked, slightly surprised at my approach from the brush.
 When I wasn’t sure what he meant, he explained a fluffy red fox had been following me.
 I never saw it.